 Following division created by the 2016 election, Dr. Cunningham said the Winter Olympics will provide Americans a brief opportunity to put aside differences and cheer for Team USA, as a unified people.

-This story by Heather Gillin originally appeared in Transform Lives.
+This article by Heather Gillin originally appeared in Transform Lives*.

 * This link is no longer active and has been removed.